OpenDSA/OpenDSAX/Doc/source/SDK.rst

 ====================

-For most OpenDSAX developers, your primary task will be creating xblocks.
+For most OpenDSAX developers, your primary task will be creating XBlocks.
-So you need a way to test that an xblock that you create does work.
+So you need a way to test that an XBlock that you create does work.
-The simplest way to do this is to set up the xblock SDK.
+The simplest way to do this is to set up the xblock-sdk.

 Basic instructions for setting up the SDK are available at the xblock-sdk project's GitHub repository